5 Ways to conquer last mile delivery challenges

 Has your field force been defaulting on your company’s delivery SLAs?
 Customer expectations with last mile deliveries are becoming less tolerant with each passing day.
-In the age of same day deliveries, delays in your last mile deliveries could turn into a serious issue.
-One may not have control over all the factors affecting last mile delivery – it could be a simple issue like road closure, or transport glitches that may delay your last-mile delivery.
+In the age of same-day deliveries, delays in your last mile deliveries could turn into a serious issue.
+One may not have control over all the factors affecting last mile delivery – it could be a simple issue like road closure or transport glitches that may delay your last-mile delivery.
 What if the delivery never made it to the destination?
-Late or missed deliveries are a common problem and companies need to maintain the fine balance between timely deliveries and keeping customers happy.
+Late or missed deliveries are a common problem, and companies need to maintain a fine balance between timely deliveries and keeping customers happy.

-Unforeseen delays in last-mile delivery cannot be controlled, however, companies can try and appease the customers by handling the entire issue with more maturity.
-Here transparency and communication can play a defining role to keep your customers calm and satisfied.
-Involve your customers into the delivery journey by giving them scope to track their deliveries and be in touch with the assigned delivery person.
-The key is for your customers to have an honest communication about their deliveries – they need to know if the delivery is going to be late so they can work out their schedule accordingly, instead of keep waiting.
+Unforeseen delays in last-mile delivery cannot be controlled; however, companies can try and appease customers by handling the entire issue with more maturity.
+Here transparency and communication can play a defining role in keeping your customers calm and satisfied.
+Involve your customers in the delivery journey by giving them scope to track their deliveries and be in touch with the assigned delivery person.
+The key is for your customers to have honest communication about their deliveries – they need to know if the delivery will be late so they can work out their schedule accordingly, instead of waiting.

 Sometimes, deliveries end up arriving at the wrong place.
-To solve the issue of wrong deliveries, companies need to bring in an efficient route optimization software, which will significantly reduce delays by providing real-time route alerts and accurate addresses.
-Optimized beatplans not just play a key role in last mile delivery but also enable your fieldforce to tackle dynamic route-related issues on the go, as simple navigating traffics and diversions.
+To solve the issue of incorrect deliveries, companies need to bring in an efficient route optimization software, which will significantly reduce delays by providing real-time route alerts and accurate addresses.
+Optimized beat plans not just play a key role in last mile delivery but also enable your field-force to tackle dynamic route-related issues on the go, as simple navigating traffics and diversions.
 Companies who have used route optimization software have seen a significant jump in successful last-mile deliveries.

-If your last mile delivery was done right, but the customer is still posting wrong claims, how do you address this issue?
+If your last mile delivery is done right, but the customer is still posting wrong claims, how do you address this issue?
 Dealing with dishonest customers can be a real pain in the neck.
-Such customers raise wrong claims about defects and delays, although the parcel has been delivered to them on time.
-Such customers are troublemakers who want to show the company in poor light.
-And they can simply do so by putting false reviews on the internet.
+Such customers raise false claims about defects and delays, although the parcel was delivered to them on time.
+Such customers are troublemakers who want to show the company in low light.
+And they can do so by putting false reviews on the internet.
 This is a serious concern for a company’s brand image and customer loyalty.

 One easy way to deal with dishonest customers is to always demand proof of delivery.
 This could be a customer sign off that the package was received on time and in good condition.
-Once this proof of delivery is documented, the customer becomes accountable and this shifts the onus on him.
+Once this proof of delivery is documented, the customer becomes accountable, which shifts the onus on him.
 It is always a safe idea for companies doing last-mile deliveries to capture proof and validate delivery so that customers don’t raise false claims.
-This saves time, effort and reputation!
+This saves time, effort, and reputation!

-Third party shipping is a popular alternative where companies offer a flat shipping charge to customers.
-Companies can simply outsource their last mile delivery to third party shipping companies.
-This gives the company two advantages – they don’t need to hire more delivery workforce and second, they can concentrate on strengthening their core delivery offering.
+Third-party shipping is a popular alternative where companies offer a flat shipping charge to customers.
+Companies can outsource their last mile delivery to third party shipping companies.
+This gives the company two advantages – they don’t need to hire more delivery workforce, and second, they can concentrate on strengthening their core delivery offering.

 Like every industry, even last-mile delivery has its peak times to manage.
-There would be days and times when the number of last mile deliveries are higher than on other days.
+There would be days when the number of last mile deliveries is higher than on other days.
 How can companies manage this delivery workload?
 How can last-mile deliveries be segregated to ensure that no deliveries are missed or delayed?
 How can companies manage the workforce for delivery overload?